Who else read The Cursed Child, only to be left with an urge to re-read the actual Harry Potter books?

 Now that we got that out of the way, it’s time for some photos from the thing that everyone came there to see.
 This is the entrance to the place where dreams come true.
 You book a specific time to enter the Wizarding World-part, so that it won’t be too crowded, and walk around the park in the meantime or wait by what looks like a sunny version of the Forbidden Forest.

-…. and see the Hogwarts Express to your immediate right.
+…. and discover the Hogwarts Express to your immediate right.
 The sight of the train and the conductor and the station and everything made me feel like I was 11 years old again and reading about Harry’s first trip to Hogwarts.
-Pure happiness.
+Where the hell is my letter?

 ^ I mean, honest to God, I want this on my living room wall.
 I’ve turned into that kind of person that the marketing and sales people at Universal love.